 For sites that are not connected to the grid, the cost of stretching power lines can be substantial.

 According to an article by the University of Iowa, in many rural parts of the US, the average rate for adding power lines beyond 1000 feet from the nearest grid-tie is $5 per foot, which totals greater than $25,000 per mile.

 Additional costs may be incurred if accessibility is reduced by dense vegetation, unfavorable soil conditions, or changes in elevation.

 Unless participation in a rural power co-op is an option, the landowner will eat these costs directly.
 Running utilities to sites more than one-quarter mile from the connection is therefore quite expensive.

 And though rates for electricity differ by utility provider and by region, there is nevertheless a recurring payment for usage after installation.

 Add it all up, and the costs of tapping into a utility grid make solar pumps are much more attractive option.

 The Costs of Solar Pump Technology: How Much Water per Buck?

-In my research of the market, I found that a solar powered water pump for irrigation ranges from $2000 to $5000 for a solar array and pump kit, along with all connections.
+In my research of the market, I found that a solar-powered water pump for irrigation ranges from $2000 to $5000 for a solar array and pump kit, along with all connections.

-Below are some examples to illustrate how water output is related to cost.
-The figures given here from RPS Solar Pumps are merely for demonstration purposes and not intended to as an endorsement.
+Below are some examples to illustrate how water output from a well is related to cost.
+The figures given here from RPS Solar Pumps are merely for demonstration purposes and not intended as an endorsement.